steveluscher/web2-to-web3/introduction/this-is-all-okay-but-what-on-earth-is-a-dao.md

 **A DAO is often described as sort of a “Reddit community with a bank account.**

-> It's **Decentralised** in nature, meaning no individual singlehandedly takes a decision.GreenRedBlue
+> It's **Decentralised** in nature, meaning no individual singlehandedly takes a decision.

->It's **Autonomous in nature**, meaning it has its own set of pre-decided rules and is usually backed by a smart contract and a treasury to function.GreenRedBlue
+>It's **Autonomous in nature**, meaning it has its own set of pre-decided rules and is usually backed by a smart contract and a treasury to function.

 >It's an **Organisation**, just like conventional organisations and companies, people come together with different expertise and work towards a common objective.